Breeding and Importing Bavarian Mountain Hounds

 There has been less than 8 litters born in the United States as of the

-who has the Bavarian Mountain Hound (BMH) on his hunting lands
+has the Bavarian Mountain Hound (BMH) on his hunting lands for

-for tracking.
-Most puppies sold for $800 or a little more, with no
+tracking.
+Most puppies sold for $800 or a little more, with no papers

-papers and most were sold already fixed.
-One individual keep a
+and most were sold already fixed.
+One individual keep a female that

-female that he stated was of breeding quality and was going to try to
+he stated was of breeding quality and was going to try to sell her for

-sell her for $2000.
-If he did not sell her then he was going to have
+$2000.
+If he did not sell her then he was going to have her

-her professionally trained and then try to sell her for even more
+professionally trained and then try to sell her for even more money.

-money.
-As of the spring of 2008 most dogs in this country at this time
+As of the summer of 2011I estimate only about 250 in this country

 We breed our FCI registered female from Poland to my dads FCI registered male from Norway.
 This occured mid May of